Theramas/Test-Task/README-eng.md

 #The code under test

 The given code is a function 'try_until' which is a part of a bigger project.
 The function takes one arbitrary argument 'func' (which is a certain unspecified function), one predefined argument 'interval' and a set of optional arguments.
-Based on the provided specifications and the logic of the code itself, the function should produce the next results:
+Based on the provided specifications and the logic of the code itself, the function should meet the next requirements:

  - continuously call the 'func' function while is raises unspecified 'exc.TryAgainError' exception
  - if the call of the 'func' produces any results, it should returns these results and stop iterations